 Stretching and strengthening exercises

 The muscles of the back of the lower leg and the foot require stretching.
-This is particularly important if dorsi flexion of the foot (pushing the foot and toes upwards) reproduces pain.
-Stretching can be done three times a day, and should be done on a regular basis for a period of weeks - not just days....click here for more on stretching.
+This is particularly important if dorsiflexion of the foot (pushing the foot and toes upwards) reproduces pain.
+Stretching can be done three times a day, and should be done on a regular basis for a period of weeks - not just days....click here for more on stretching exercises.

-The small intrinsic muscles of the foot and the arch supporting muscles should be concentrated on....click here for more on strengthening.
+Strengthening the small intrinsic muscles of the foot and the arch supporting muscles should be concentrated on....click here for more on strengthening exercises.

 Surgery for tarsal tunnel syndrome

-Surgery may be indicated when the diagnosis is definite and the athlete has endured several months of problems and has not responded to the conservative treatment above.
+Surgery may be indicated when the diagnosis is definite and if the athlete has endured several months of problems without a response to the conservative treatment above.

-Diagnosis is firm when the following factors are present; foot pain and numbness, a positive tinels test (tapping on the nerve produces pain) and electrodiagnoistic testing (for nerve injury) is positive.
-Following surgery symptoms may improve after 6 weeks, although complete recovery may take 6 months or more.
+Diagnosis is firm when the following factors are present: foot pain and numbness; a positive tinels test (tapping on the nerve produces pain); and a positive electrodiagnostic testing ( testing for nerve injury).
+Following surgery, symptoms may improve after 6 weeks, although complete recovery may take 6 months or more.